ludavid15/notes/algorithms/_posts/2021-06-05-machineLearning.md

 categories: algorithms
 ---

-At its core, machine learning is a statistical science, and like most elements of statistics, a great deal of care must be taken when formatting and analyzing data.
+At its core, machine learning is a **statistical science**, and like most elements of statistics, a great deal of care must be taken when formatting and analyzing data.
 They way we chose to quantify abstract topics and/or measure error will have a significant impact on the quality of our result.

 <!--more-->

-### Matrix Math
+## Machine Learning through Matrix Math

 Before getting started, a few important definitions.
+Why are these important?
+Well, matrices are how we store data.
+Before we jump into any fancy machine learning algorithms, we can borrow techniques from Linear algebra to understand patterns in the data.

 Vector
 : By default, vectors are written as a column.
 The transpose/Hermitian of a vector places it into row format.